From the Diary of a Kitchen Goddess: Heavenly Ambrosia Salad

 A Midsummer Night's Dreamscape

 By late afternoon, my backyard was transformed into a magical place.
 Our guests began to arrive at 5pm.
 Esperanza greeted each with a bottle of bubbles and showed them to a table that sported more tools for bubble making.
 With this they were kept busy for at least half an hour.
-After that, the children were ready to dash through some sprinkler water to cool off.
+After that, the children were ready to dash through and swing into some sprinkler water to cool off.

 As they arrived, the parents brought their food offerings to the table, and I brought out pitchers of gazpacho, sun tea, and tropical fruit smoothies.
 A big bucket of ice was also set out, and Esperanza cut up a giant watermelon to serve as a dessert.